atlas-wheatear/cloud-computing-ARU/README.md

 This is a proof-of-concept for the containerisation of the godot engine, alongside the flite TTS system, in a microservices architecture using docker.

+## Text-to-Speech

-The sequence diagram is below:
+The sequence diagram for the TTS subsystem is  below:

 ![TTS_API](https://user-images.githubusercontent.com/40772658/122076487-d2f54080-cdf2-11eb-9368-ef83e8fe2ee6.png)